 Entry onto the two year Executive Learning programme will be by application and will support a minimum of 25 executive and board level participants from a diverse range of organisations from across the country.

 There will be opportunities for the wider sector to engage with the programme through online resources including: evaluation materials, case studies, films, blogs and other learning materials.

-The programme will launch with a series of three Ideas Pools taking place in Bristol, London and Manchester in May 2017.
-These Ideas Pools will give you a taster of the programme and methods we will be using, and explain how you can apply to participate in the full programme.
+The programme launched with a series of three Ideas Pools that took place in Bristol, London and Manchester in May 2017.
+These Ideas Pools were developed to: give an overview of the programme, the methods it will use and to describe how to apply to participate in the full programme.

-The Boosting Resilience: Survival Skills for the New Normal programme is being conceived and delivered by:
+The Boosting Resilience: Survival Skills for the New Normal programme is being designed to encourage participants to Make the most of your Creative Assets and Intellectual Property.
+It is is being conceived and delivered by: